irfact/Privatechatbot/README.md

 https://platform.openai.com/docs/quickstart?context=python

-and run the requirement.txt file using the below command pip install requirement.txt
+and run the requirement.txt file using the below command

+pip install requirement.txt

+After the above code is run and successfully installed Go To run the folder where the script is placed and run the below command in the terminal or command prompt

+streamlit run {yourpythonscriptname.py}
+(eg: streamlit run pathscape.py)

 **MODEL FRAMEWORK AND METHODS**
 This Chatbot is designed on Retrieval-Augmented Generation, aka RAG